 The USS Hector Association receives inquiries each year from former crewmates and/or their spouses for information pertaining to the association of mesothelioma cancer and service on the USS Hector AR-7.
 The following is prepared to present only a small part of the vast information on the subject and is not intended to serve as a legal source.

-found to be a cancer of the addomen/stomach and the heart.
-It may
+also found to be a cancer of the addomen/stomach and the

 As in many US Navy ships built during World War II, the USS Hector had a large amount of asbestos installed within its hull.
 Ranging from insulation around pipes, valves, and ventilation ducts to other materials where its use was not so apparent.
 The different materials and pieces either made completely of asbestos or containing asbestos fibers includes the following: boiler room equipment, electrical insulation, gaskets, pumbling/pipe insulation, pumps, standard multipurpose cloth, and turbines to mention a few.
 By the pure nature of the Hectorís assigned mission, many of her crew were exposed to these materials from projects sent from other ships for repair, etc.

 By 1989, legislation was created to regulate the use of asbestos in most situations, though it is still permitted in some products.